 Upon the sale, exchange or retirement of a debenture (other than a conversion into common stock and cash), a United States Holder will recognize taxable gain or loss equal to the difference between the amount realized on the sale, exchange or retirement and the holder's adjusted tax basis in the debenture.
 For these purposes, the amount realized does not include any amount attributable to accrued interest.
 Amounts attributable to accrued interest are treated as interest as described under "-Payments of Interest" above.
-Gain or loss realized on the sale, exchange or retirement of a debenture will generally be capital gain or loss will generally be long-term capital gain or loss if at the time of sale, exchange or retirement the debenture has been held by the United States Holder for more than one year.
+Gain or loss realized on the sale, exchange or retirement of a debenture will generally be capital gain or loss if at the time of sale, exchange or retirement the debenture has been held by the United States Holder for more than one year.
 If you are a non-corporate United States Holder, long-term capital gains will be subject to reduced rates of taxation.
 Your ability to deduct capital losses may be limited.